 The Moto G6 Play is a cheaper alternative to the Moto G6 and Moto G6 Plus.
-It trades away advanced features like 1080p resolution and a glass back to knock the SIM-free price down to a level more of us are comfortable with.
+It trades away advanced features like 1080p resolution and a glass back to knock the SIM-free price down to a level budget buyers will be more comfortable with.

 What do you lose?
 The Motorola Moto G6 Play doesn’t take great photos at night and the fingerprint scanner is slower than most.
 However, it’s still stunning value and is also one of the best-looking phones in this class.